 The hits just keep coming, in the form of more uninvited six-legged visitors whose real home is across the seas.

-A tide of persistent species has washed over our Calhoun neighborhood Pewaukee and Wisconsin in the past 2 decades: the Japanese beetle and Asian beetle to name a few.
+A tide of offensive insects has washed over our Calhoun neighborhood Pewaukee and Wisconsin in the past 2 decades: the Japanese beetle and Asian beetle to name a few.
 All are innate to foreign countries.
 All have caused environmental and economic mayhem in the U.S., where no natural predators exist to control them.

-Its name is well-earned.
-When disturbed or stepped on, the brown marmorated stink bug emits an awful, pungent you'd invite into your Calhoun house, right?
+Its name is well-deserved.
+When smushed or stepped on, the brown marmorated stink bug emits an awful, pungent you'd invite into your Calhoun home, right?

-Fortunately, the brown marmorated insect hasn't arrived in large numbers in Calhoun or WI.
+Fortunately, the brown marmorated stink bug hasn't arrived in large numbers in Calhoun or Wisconsin.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

 Farmers abhor them for more than their odor.
 The stink bug feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.